 I remember I was at a beach in Florida once, wearing black skinny jeans, a black shirt, a black blazer, and Chucks.
 I got some very odd looks.

 Had I been wearing a breezy black dress and sandals, though, no one would’ve noticed.
 The key is to wear summery styles and textures that will spruce up the dark color and make it look less somber.posted almost 6 years ago

 stick to simpler pieces like rompers and light weight dresses.. though you don’t like patterns and color if you want to wear black in the summer, color and prints are a get way to tone down the black in the heat. also its super simple to take a day look into night, just by adding statement pieces in accessories and putting on great shoes will make any day outfit a great going out look.posted almost 6 years ago

 Lightweight fabrics and summery shapes are the trick here.
 I live in Alabama, so I know exactly the face-melting humidity and probably more so the odd stares for maintaining style in the heatwave that you are referring to.
 Make sure you’re comfortable, that’s most important.posted over 4 years ago

 don’t know if you read fifty shades of grey, but christian once told ana " you should be in satins and silks". i also love wearing black, like you said it’s classy, but i now only wear black in satins and silks.posted over 3 years ago

 Well you definitely don’t want the blazer!
 And jeans will probably be quite hot too.
 Like others said, you might want to switch up the fabrics.
 I live in Texas, so I know exactly what you’re going through.
-I stick with silk and linen if I’m wearing pants in the summer, but mostly I wear dresses and skirts.posted about 3 years ago
+I stick with silk and linen if I’m wearing pants in the summer, but mostly I wear dresses and skirts.posted over 3 years ago